 - 99.9% availability. - Fast response times, in the milliseconds range. - Comprehensive and delightful user experience. - N+1 infrastructure redundancy.

 And don't forget about compliance requirements:

-- Auditing who and when someone triggers a change. - Policies to grant access to project members. - Security policies for data encryption, retention, etc.
+- Auditing who and when someone triggers a change. - Policies to grant access to project members. - Comprehensive and delightful user experience. - Security policies for data encryption, retention, etc.